 - Google’s algorithm takes GTIN into consideration.
 Through this, the advertisement of your product feed is pulled from the supplier’s catalog.
 And then placed in the auction with other resellers of similar products.

 - Once you get your listing into Google’s Product Listing Ad, you will be getting quality leads for your site.
-Thus resulting in better CPC and boost in your ROI.
+Thus resulting in better CPC and boost your ROI.

 - You will be able to get placements with search queries like “Top” or “Best”, portraying your products as the better ones.